Sewanu708/BankChurner-EDA-with-SQL/README.md

 - **Avg_Utilization_Ratio**: Average card utilization ratio

 ## Data Exploration

-First of all let's check for the percentage of attrited customers and existing customers
+What's the percentage of attrited customers and existing customers?

 ### Percentage of attrited customers and existing customers
 ```SQL
 Select cast(((cast(count(Attrition_flag) as decimal(10,2))/(select count(*) from Bankchurner))*100) as decimal(10,2)) as [Attrited Customer Percentage],